aldebaran/libqi/js/doc/source/index.rst

    // console
    > plafbim

 QiSession.socket()
 ------------------

-This last function will return the underlying `socket.io` object, that can be used to deal with low-level
+This function will return the underlying `socket.io` object, that can be used to deal with low-level
 `events <https://github.com/LearnBoost/socket.io/wiki/Exposed-events>`_.